If you’re anything like me, when you fell in love, your relationship felt like a series of magical moments…

 Somewhere between 2 months and 2 years into your relationship, the intoxicating feelings of being in love begin to fade…

-…and are slowly replace with a primal panic inside as it dawns on us that we feel trapped or abandoned by the very person we thought would make us happy and look after our heart.
+…and are slowly replaced with a primal panic inside as it dawns on us that we feel trapped or abandoned by the very person we thought would make us happy and look after our heart.

 This is the beginning of a relationship stage that all relationships face, called the Power Struggle stage.